ruby-formatter/rufo/README.md

 As time passes there might be more configurations available.
 Please open an issue if you need something else to be configurable.

+## Status

+The current version is 0.0.3.
+The formatter was tested on some big files with many Ruby syntax and idioms, but since it's so new there might be some missing stuff.
+Don't hesitate to open an issue if you find something is not working well.
+In any case, if the formatter chokes on some valid input you will get an error prompting you to submit a bug report here :-)

 ## How it works

 Rufo is a **real** formatter, not a simple find and replace one.
 It works by employing